mozilla/infosec.mozilla.org/docs/guidelines/web_security.md

 Subresource integrity locks an external JavaScript resource to its known contents at a specific point in time.
 If the file is modified at any point thereafter, supporting web browsers will refuse to load it.
 As such, the use of subresource integrity is mandatory for all external JavaScript resources loaded from sources not hosted on Mozilla-controlled systems.

 Note that CDNs must support the Cross Origin Resource Sharing (CORS) standard by setting the `Access-Control-Allow-Origin` header.
-Most CDNs already do this, but if the CDN you are loading does not support CORS, please contact Mozilla Information Security.
+Most CDNs already do this, but if the CDN you are loading does not support CORS, please contact the Security Assurance team.
 We are happy to contact the CDN on your behalf.

 ## Directives